 - The cheeriness of Tohru Honda is somewhat offset by the quick reveal that her mother has recently died, leaving her an orphan, and that she's currently more or less homeless living in a tent in some woods.
 Not long after, it's revealed that the rest of her family (save for her grandfather) dislike her because of something her mother did years back, and thus Tohru has very little by way of friends or family and has to almost entirely care for herself.

 - Puella Magi Madoka Magica: The OP Sequence's bright colors and cheerful music make it easy to ignore how the main character is running through the city, lost and in tears, or huddled in bed.
 There's also the horrifying scene of eldritch destruction in the first few minutes when it immediately cuts to lighthearted scenes with Madoka's family straight out of a standard Slice of Life Magical Girl anime.
 In hindsight, the third episode shouldn't have been nearly as much a surprise.

 - Following the novel a lot closer, the 2012 anime adaptation of Ai no Kusabi starts with an anonymous slave being sexually tortured by his also anonymous master for having slept with another slave behind the master's back.
-It just gets more twisted and depressing from there after the the characters are identified.
+It just gets more twisted and depressing from there after the the characters are identified as the protagonists.

 - Saki Shinohayu -dawn of age- begins with Shino coming home to dinner and a game of mahjong with her mother and uncle.
 The next morning, Shino's mother mysteriously disappears, and Shino's goal is to get her to come back by competing in a mahjong tournament.